mido/mido/docs/messages/frozen.rst

     msg = FrozenMessage('note_on')
     d = {msg: 'interesting'}

-Frozen messages are used and behave in exactly the same way as normal messages with one exception: attributes are not settable.
+*Frozen messages* are used and behave in exactly the same way as normal messages with one exception: **attributes are not settable**.

 There are also variants for meta messages (``FrozenMetaMessage`` and ``FrozenUnknownMetaMessage``).

-You can freeze and thaw messages with:
+You can *freeze* and *thaw* messages with:

 .. code-block:: python